sjtrimble/angular/aio/content/tutorial/getting-started.md

 {@a toc}

-See the <live-example title="Getting Started">live-example</live-example>.

 ## Components

-Angular applications are composed of a tree of components that you create.
-Components act very similarly to HTML elements and can be given state or generate events.
+Angular applications are made up of a tree of components.
+A component is the combination of an HTML template, a class that handles data and functionality, and styles that display a certain look and feel.
+This provides you a consistent way to combine and present HTML, CSS, and Javascript on a page.
+Each component has a specific purpose and responsibility in an Angular application.
+Angular components act very similarly to HTML elements and can be given state or generate events.

-If we imagine a normal shopping experience, like the one on express.google.com:
+If we imagine a normal shopping experience, like the one on https://express.google.com:

 <figure>
   <img src='generated/images/guide/toh/component-structure.gif' alt="Angular applications are broken down into a tree of components like on express.google.com">